odoran/asgn5/README.md

      Motivation:
      I want to change the keyword “expert” to be “report” so that it makes sense in the context of the application.
-     Therefore, the application will know that a user is submitting a wait time if their submission starts with the word “report”.

      Implementation Step:
      This step will involve replacing the word “expert” in the “queries” map to “report”.